-“Obviously someone is still asleep and it’s not me.”
+“Obviously someone is still asleep and it ain’t me.”

 I waddled to the bed on my knees.
-I didn’t realize until later that I was, in fact, on my knees when I reached Mel.
+I did not realize until later that I was, in fact, on my knees when I reached Mel.

 “I want to wake up and see you every morning.
 Let’s get married.”